Rolf Harris: Conviction and imprisonment

-After several delays in the trial, in which the judge's summing-up took three days, the jury retired to consider its verdict on 19 June 2014.
+After several delays in the trial, in which the judge's summarising took three days, the jury retired to consider its verdict on 19 June 2014.
 On 30 June, Harris was found guilty of all 12 counts of indecent assault.

 At Southwark Crown Court on 4 July 2014, Mr Justice Sweeney sentenced Harris to a total of five years and nine months in prison.
 When passing sentence, the judge said to Harris: "You have shown no remorse for your crimes at all.
 Your reputation now lies in ruins, you have been stripped of your honours but you have no one to blame but yourself."
 Some sentences were expected to run consecutively, and Harris was expected to serve half of his sentence in prison.
-He was told he must pay prosecution costs, though not compensation to the victims.
+He was told to pay prosecution costs, though not compensation to the victims.
 The sentence was referred to the Attorney General Dominic Grieve after complaints that it was too lenient.
 On 30 July 2014, the new Attorney General, Jeremy Wright, announced that he would not be referring the sentence to the Court of Appeal for review "as he did not think they would find it to be unduly lenient and increase it.
 The sentencing judge was bound by the maximum sentence in force at the time of the offending."

 On 1 August 2014, the Judicial Office said that Harris had applied to appeal against his conviction and that his lawyers had lodged papers at the Court of Appeal.
 In October 2014, Harris was refused permission to appeal, and could apply again before three judges.
 Harris did not lodge an appeal within the required 28 days, or ask for an extension.

 Following his conviction, it was reported in July 2014, October 2014 and February 2015 that he was being investigated by police over other alleged sexual offences.

-On 14 June 2015, The Mail on Sunday published a letter, claimed to have been written by Harris in HM Prison Stafford and sent to one of his friends.
+On 14 June 2015, The Mail on Sunday published a letter, claimed to have been written by Harris in prison and sent to one of his friends.
 It contained song lyrics that were highly abusive towards his female accusers.
 Harris was accused by Liz Dux, lawyer for the women who gave evidence, of victim blaming.
-In response to the lyrics one of the victims said, "What he did was damage young women's self-worth, their confidence and, for some of those women, he affected them deeply for the rest of their lives."
+In response to the lyrics one of the victims said, "What he did was damage young women's self-worth, their confidence and for some of those women, he affected them deeply for the rest of their lives."
 The publication of the letter led Dux to question whether Harris should get parole:

-Vanessa Feltz has alleged that he sexually assaulted her while she interviewed him live on the bed during an edition of Channel 4 morning programme The Big Breakfast.

-Linda Nolan has alleged that he groped her when she was only 15, when the Nolan sisters were his support act.
+In 2014, Vanessa Feltz alleged that Harris sexually assaulted her while she interviewed him live on the bed during an edition of Channel 4 morning programme The Big Breakfast, and Linda Nolan alleged that he groped her in 1975, when she was 15, when the Nolan Sisters were his support act in South Africa.

-Harris served his sentence at HM Prison Stafford.
-He was released on 19 May 2017, after serving three years of his sentence of five years and nine months.
+Harris served his sentence initially at HM Prison Bullingdon, then HM Prison Stafford, which is specifically for men convicted of sex offences.
+He was released on 19 May 2017, after serving three years of his sentence.